dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_8.md

 # Equivalence of Transition Systems: Simulation, Symmetric Simulation, and Bisimulation

-Until now, we have discuss properties of systems through the lens of reachability properties, e.g., can a system get to a particular state.
+Until now, we have discussed properties of systems through the lens of reachability properties, e.g., whether a system can get to a particular state.

 Other types of questions we may want to ask  are
-* How does a system interact with his environment? (its input/output behaviors)
+* How does a system interact with its environment? (its input/output behaviors)
-* What it means for two systems to be equivalent? or implement the same interface?
+* What does it mean for two systems to be equivalent? or to implement the same interface?

 Surely, two different implementations of the same protocol can have different states, so comparing them using state-based properties is not possible.
 Simulation relations for labeled systems try to answer such questions.

 ## Labeled Transition Systems

-A _labeled transition systems_ (LTS) is a triple $(S,Σ,→)$ with:
+A _labeled transition system_ (LTS) is a triple $(S,Σ,→)$ with:
 * $S$ is a set of states (can be infinite),
 * $Σ$ is a finite set of labels (the alphabet),
 * $→ ⊆ S × Σ × S$ is a transition relation.